astral-sh/ruff/docs/configuration.md

 You may use prefixes to select rules as well, e.g. `F` can be used to promote fixes for all rules in pyflakes to safe.

+!!! note

-Note that all fixes will always be displayed by Ruff when using the `json` output format.
-The safety of the fix is available under the `applicability` field.
+    All fixes will always be displayed by Ruff when using the `json` output format.
+The safety of each fix is available under the `applicability` field.

 ### Toggling fixes per rule